Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 ### Version 2.2 (upgraded on Nov 21th 2011)

+Improve saving billing address

 ### Version 2.1 (upgraded on Oct 27th 2011)

 Optimize the speed of loading stores in checkout page.

+Update  javascript when store address has special characters

+Save information if using Paypal express payment

 ### Version 2.0 (upgraded on Apr 7th 2011)